Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Scalable LinUCB with Low-Rank Updates

-\section{Scalable LinUCB with low-rank updates}
+\section{Scalable LinUCB with Low-Rank Updates}

-The main challenges related to LinUCB updates are its scalability with the number of arms $\mathcal{A}$ and the complexity of updating the parameter $\hat{\theta}_a$ in \eqref{eq:param_update_lin_ucb}.
-Indeed, after observing each batch of interactions, the learner has to update the parameters that correspond to every arm $a$ appeared in the current batch.
-This update requires computing $A_{a}^{-1}$, which has the complexity of $\mathcal{O}(d^3)$ in the naive implementation.
-Moreover, computing the decision-making rule \eqref{eq:arm_choice_lin_ucb} requires matrix-vector multiplications with the same matrix $A_a^{-1}$.

-A natural idea to reduce complexity of calculating $A_{a}^{-1}$ is to consider the setting of rank-1 updates (when the context vector arrives one at a time) together with the Sherman-Morrison update equation.
-This approach was implemented in context of recommender systems in \cite{Angioli2025Efficient}.
-Further ways to reduce the model complexity is to use a low-rank approximation of the matrix
+The main computational cost of LinUCB lies in updating the parameter estimate $\hat{\theta}_a$ for each arm, which requires access to the inverse matrix $A_{t,a}^{-1}$.
+Existing approaches mitigate this issue either by applying rank-1 Sherman–Morrison updates \cite{Angioli2025Efficient} or by approximating the covariance matrix

-which is a part of $A_a$ in \eqref{eq:design_matrix_lin_ucb}.
-This approach is used in the frequent directions (FD) algorithm \cite{kuzborskij2019efficient} and CBSTD algorithm \cite{chen2020efficient}.
-In contrast to these works, we employ an alternative approach, which relies on the dynamic representation of the \emph{inverse} matrix $A_{a}^{-1}$.
-Towards this aim, we use the Cholesky-style symmetric factorization:
+using low-rank sketching techniques such as Frequent Directions \cite{kuzborskij2019efficient} and CBSCFD \cite{chen2020efficient}.
+In contrast to these works, we employ an alternative approach, which relies on the dynamic representation of the \emph{inverse} matrix $A_{t,a}^{-1}$.
+Towards this aim, we use the Cholesky-style symmetric factorization $A_{t,a} = L_{t,a} L_{t,a}^\top$ and note that in this case